If you or your loved one with Duchenne uses a power chair, can you fly on an airplane?

 - Airline Liability

-Thank you to the author of this webpage, Jacob Gapko.
-Jacob is 45 years old with Duchenne.
-He uses a power wheelchair and non-invasive ventilation 24/7.
-He has a BS, an MLIS, and is a specialist.
+Jacob is 47 years old with Duchenne.
+He uses a power wheelchair and invasive ventilation 24/7 via tracheostomy.
+He has a B.S. in physics and minors in mathematics and library science.
 Jacob has an incredible passion for helping our DMD community.
 He can be reached at Jacob.Gapko@FamilyFriendsAndDuchenne.org